Welcome to the new KidsHealth website! See what is new.

 Try to keep the eating area positive.
 For example, if your child resists medicine, do not give it in the same room where you have meals.

-How long should my child's meal be?
+How long to make your child's meal

 A general eating period is 20 to 30 min for main meals, and 10 to 20 min for snacks (for example, morning tea or afternoon tea).